wen-l-liu/HotSpot/README.md

 Capitalise the first letter of their name as Password.

 ### Django Testing
-I created a set of test cases in tests.py using Django's integrated Python testing framework to evaluate my application.
-The site's fundamental features, such as model behaviour, view responses, form validation, authentication, and filtering logic, are covered in these tests.
-I was able to replicate user interactions, confirm anticipated results, and identify possible problems early in the development process by utilising Django's TestCase class.
-Automated testing gave assurance that new features and modifications did not cause problems and helped maintain the quality of the code.
-This method made sure that all of the application's essential parts functioned as planned in a variety of situations.
+I created a set of test cases in tests.py using Django's built-in Python testing framework to evaluate my application.
+These tests cover core features such as model behaviour, view responses, form validation, authentication, and filtering logic.
+By utilising Django’s TestCase class, I was able to simulate user interactions, verify expected outcomes, and identify potential issues early in development.
+Automated testing provided confidence that new features and changes did not cause problems, helping to maintain code quality and reliability.”

   <details open>
   <summary>tests.py</summary>